gnaprs/scviz/docs/tutorials/enrichment.md

-# Tutorial: Enrichment and Networks
+# Tutorial 6: Enrichment and Networks

 Use STRING integration for enrichment and protein–protein interaction (PPI) analysis.